-If an NCO, in addition to carrying out activities at the expense of income received from gratuitous receipts, carries out entrepreneurial activities, it is obliged to keep records of income and expenses on entrepreneurial activities separately.101
+If an NCO, in addition to carrying out activities at the expense of income received from gratuitous receipts, carries out entrepreneurial activities, it is obliged to keep records of income and expenses on entrepreneurial activities separately.
+106

-The amount of expenses of a non-profit organization subject to deductions is determined in one of the following ways:
+"The amount of expenses of a non-profit organization subject to deductions is determined in one of the following ways:

-- on the basis of the proportion of income not specified in paragraph 2 of this article (not related to tax privileges regimes, for instance, entrepreneurial income) in the total amount of income of the NCO; - on the basis of tax accounting data providing for separate accounting of expenses incurred at the expense of income specified in paragraph 2 of this Article and expenses incurred at the expense of other income.102
+- on the basis of the proportion of income not specified in paragraph 2 of this article (not related to tax privileges regimes, for instance, entrepreneurial income) in the total amount of income of the NCO; - on the basis of tax accounting data providing for separate accounting of expenses incurred at the expense of income specified in paragraph 2 of this Article and expenses incurred at the expense of other income."
+(Paragraph 3, Article 289 of the TC RK)